-Resolution Authorizing the Program and Business Services Committee to Conduct Remote Teleconference Meetings
+Resolution Authorizing The Workforce Development Board's Executive Committee To Conduct Remote Teleconference Meetings

-Anne Meert informed the Committee that this resolution was before them so that they can continue to meet remotely and called for a motion.
-Jeremy Tobias made a motion to approve the resolution.
-Teresa Hitchcock seconded the motion.
-Marsha Manos polled the members for their votes.
+Jeremy Shumaker presented the Committee just cause as of the need to accept the resolution and continue to meet remotely.
+Teresa Hitchcock made a motion to accept the staff's recommendation to approve the resolution.
+Todd Yepez seconded the motion.
+Marsha Manos polled the members on their votes.
 All ayes.
 The motion carried.